autolab/autolab.github.io/_drafts/autolab-and-docker.markdown

 # What it takes to Autograde

 A guarantee that Tango must provide is that the environment in which a job runs must remain homogeneous between jobs.
 Hence, Tango executes these jobs on Virtual Machines that are booted with user-specified images.
 In order to run jobs on a particular platform such as Amazon EC2, OpenStack or even RackSpace, the VMM interface must be implemented for that platform.
-The VMM interface is as follows:
+The [VMM interface][gh-sample-code] is as follows:

 * `initializeVM` - Initializes a VM for that platform.
 * `waitVM` - Wait for a VM to be accessible